juan9889/HtmlCobol/README.md

 4- deploy the files in /Client/bin/Release/net6.0/publish/wwwroot in a server

-5- create a 'example.html' file that contains cobol code in the same folder that contains index.html
+5- create an 'example.html' file that contains cobol code in the same folder that contains index.html